tiagoporto/setting-up-sublime-text/README.md

 Packages in Sublime Text are a collection of resource files used to extend functionalities, they can be: plugins, syntax highlighting, menus, snippets...

-There are a lot of custom packages to install, you can install packages to your necessity or you can create you own package.
+There are a lot of custom packages to install, you can install packages to your necessity or you can create your own package.

 ### [Package Control](https://sublime.wbond.net/)